 They like approaching life like a big game where other people are like pieces on a chessboard.

 Sociopaths crave control over others.
-When they can diminish others and make feel bad, the sociopath is happy.
+When they can diminish others and make them feel bad, the sociopath is happy.

 Do Sociopaths Know They’re Sociopaths?